nhn/tui.grid/docs/relation-between-columns.md

 ### listItems

 The `listItems` callback function determines the option list of the target columns.
 It can be only used for list type columns like `checkbox`, `radio`, and `select`.
 It returns an array of list options, which has a same form as  `editor.options.listItems`.
 Whenever the returning value of the callback function is changed, the option list of the cells in the target columns will be changed to the returning value.
+And you need to configure the `listItemText` built-in formatter option for showing the `label` of it not value.

 ```javascript
 grid.setColumns([